jhok2013/pythonix/README.md

 ```

-Will return an empty iterator if in an Err state
+It will return an empty iterator if in an Err state

 ```python
 for val in Res[int, Nil].Nil():